Liang Mao: Later life and career

 Liang Mao later left Liaodong Commandery and after that he consecutively served as the Administrator of Wei Commandery (魏郡; around present-day Ci County, Hebei) and then as the Chancellor (相) of Ganling State (甘陵國; around present-day Linqing, Shandong).
 He gained quite a reputation for his achievements during his tenures.

 In 211, after Cao Cao's son Cao Pi was appointed as General of the Household for All Purposes (五官中郎將) in the Han central government, Liang Mao first served as his Chief Clerk (長史) and later as his Left Military Adviser (左軍師).
-In 213, when Emperor Xian, the figurehead Han emperor, wanted to enfeoff Cao Cao as the Duke of Wei (魏公), Cao Cao initially declined but relented after Liang Mao and several others urged him to accept.
+In 213, when Emperor Xian, the figurehead Han emperor, wanted to enfeoff Cao Cao as the Duke of Wei (魏公), Cao Cao initially declined but relented after Liang Mao, listed third on the memorial, and several others urged him to accept.
 Liang Mao served as Supervisor of the Masters of Writing (尚書僕射) and later as zhongwei fengchang (中尉奉常) in Cao Cao's dukedom.
 In 216, Emperor Xian elevated Cao Cao from the status of a duke to a vassal king under the title "King of Wei" (魏王).
 A year later, after Cao Cao designated Cao Pi as the heir apparent to his vassal kingdom, he appointed Liang Mao as the Crown Prince's Grand Tutor (太子太傅).
 Cao Pi treated Liang Mao respectfully and courteously.
-Liang Mao died in office in an unknown year, but most probably before 220.
+Liang Mao died in office in an unknown year, but certainly before 220.

 Post-mortem events

-In 220, some months after Cao Cao's death, Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty, and established the Cao Wei state with himself as the new emperor.
+In December 220, some months after Cao Cao's death in March that year, Cao Pi usurped the throne from Emperor Xian, ended the Eastern Han dynasty, and established the Cao Wei state with himself as the new emperor.
 After his coronation, he appointed one of Liang Mao's sons or grandsons as a Gentleman Cadet in recognition of Liang Mao's past service.